AngelCodes95/AngelCodes95/README.md

 ## Community & Learning
-Active contributor to the 100Devs developer community with focus on practical application development and mentoring.
-Self-directed learning approach with emphasis on hands-on projects and open source contribution focused on developer productivity.
+Co-host of weekly coworking meetup through San Diego DevX.
+Regularly attend meetups and mixers up and down the coast from Oceanside to San Diego.
+Active member of the 100Devs developer community, contributing to projects and mentoring emerging developers.

 <div align="center">